A few notes about what’s below

 - Reeling in Answers to the Freshwater Fish Paradox.
 From the National Academies of Sciences.
 Looks at why freshwater lakes (like Lake Victoria) have such high rates of Biodiversity).

-- Has the Earth’s Sixth Extinction Already Arrived (peer-reviewed journal article in Nature).
+- Has the Earth’s Sixth Extinction Already Arrived? (peer-reviewed journal article in Nature).
 Or read journalist Elizabeth Kolbert’s The Sixth Extinction in the New Yorker.
-Kolbert later expanded this article into a book.
+Kolbert later expanded this article into a book of the same name.